 Data analysis can be tricky, many authors make the mistake of including their personal opinions in their writings.
-By having a friend review your work, before you submit, you can eliminate most of these errors, if not all.
+By having a friend or professional thesis helpers review your work, before you submit, you can eliminate most of these errors, if not all.

 Your conclusion should come at the end of you paper and with this statement, you inform readers of what was found out, through your studies.
 Keep your final statement short and to the point, being very clear with what you are saying and ensure that your evidence supports it fully.